collisior/Scheduling-System/README.md

-Language used: Java
+Written in Java.

-Below queuing systems has a stochastic process whose state space is the set {0,1,2,3,...} where the value corresponds to the number of customers in the system, including any currently in service.
+All listed below queuing systems has a stochastic process whose state space is the set {0,1,2,3,...} where the value corresponds to the number of customers in the system, including any currently in service.

 # M/M/1 Simulation